-This paper represents an attempt to assess the scope of the unit value problem.
+This paper represents an attempt to assess the magnitude of the unit value problem.
 I estimate a quality demand equation for a wide variety of food aggregates.
 The results suggest that the unit value problem is ubiquitous.
 Specifically, I find that the expenditure elasticity of quality is statistically significant in almost half of the cases considered.
-This is true even thought the commodities considered are relatively detailed.
+This is true even thought the commodities considered are relatively detailed and from the point of view of an outside observer appear to be relatively homogeneous.

-I then aggregate from the relatively detailed set of foods categories in the 2001 FOODEX to see whether this exacerbates or mitigates the quality bias.
+I then aggregate from the detailed food categories in the 2001 FOODEX to see whether aggregating over a wider range of commodities exacerbates or mitigates the quality bias.
 As expected, simply aggregating over commodities does not ameliorate the problem.
-Given expenditure and price endogeneity is present both at the household and at more aggregate levels (see Dhar et al. (2003)) and is present for detailed as well as aggregated commodities,
+Given expenditure and price endogeneity is present both at the household and at more aggregate levels (see Dhar et al. (2003)) and is present for detailed as well as aggregated commodities, it is difficult to imagine a situation in which unit values should be treated as prices.

 Finally, I extend the standard quality demand model to a semiparametric framework.
 The semiparametric specification offers greater explanatory power for some commodities.
 Notably, the expenditure elasticity of quality may be significantly different from zero only over a range of total food expenditure.
+Again this argues against simply using unit values as prices.